 • Satisfaction to the clients

-Acceptance testing is beneficial to everyone is one way or the other.
+Acceptance testing is beneficial to everyone in one way or the other.
 The expectations of the clients get satiated when their demands are met in an efficient manner.
 Also, the clients are able to experience a better quality of service.

 • Early detection of the product’s quality

 The quality of the product gets determined at an early phase in the development or implementation of the software.
 In addition, the need for fixing the system after it goes live gets eliminated.
-Acceptance testing is also executed during several stages of development of the system.
+Acceptance testing is also executed during several stages of the development of the system.
 It renders opportunities to the users to fix the issues at an early stage in the process of system development.

 Acceptance testing tries its best to keep the costs required for the maintenance of the system as low as possible.
 It is cost-efficient to fix the flaws or issues of the system at an early stage.
 It is challenging to fix the issue when the amount of coding is more.